Policies & Procedures

 Arrival at School

 - The school building will open at 8:00 a.m.
 Upon arriving at school, students are to report directly to the P.E. gym.
-All students, including those involved in clubs, teams, and special programs are to wait in the P.E. gym until released for activities or tutoring.
+All students, including those involved in clubs, teams, and special programs are to wait in the P.E. gym until released for activities, breakfast or tutoring.

 - The Texas Education Code requires each student to attend a minimum of 90% of the school days per semester to receive credit for that semester.